drexly/iotCova/README.md

 * Alarms to supervisor actively if there's something awkward based on pre-learned usual patterns.
 (No need of passive checkout by the supervisor all the time.)

-* Additonaly providing alerts of meta data such as Air Quality Index based on user's current location.
+* Additionally providing alerts of meta data such as Air Quality Index based on user's current location.

 * Patent Pending.